-The future can only be for ghosts.
-(Derrida, 1994, p.
-37)
+"The future can only be for ghosts."
+(Derrida, 1994: 37).

 Ghosts seem to be part of the future of Wal-Mart.
-In the 2004 annual report, the Chairman of the Board makes specific reference to deceased CEO Samuel Walton's mission and 'spirit' being 'alive' at Wal-Mart:
+In the 2004 Annual Report, the

+Chairman of the Board makes specific reference to deceased CEO Samuel Walton's mission and "spirit" being "alive" at Wal-Mart:

-My father, Sam Walton, said: 'I've made it my own personal mission to ensure that constant change is a vital part of the Wal-Mart culture itself,' and that spirit is alive and well at Wal-Mart today.
+My father, Sam Walton, said: "I've made it my own personal mission to ensure that constant change is a vital part of the Wal-Mart culture itself," and that spirit is alive and well at Wal-Mart today.
 We owe nothing less to our stakeholders, and we are committed.
-Sincerely, Rob Walton.
-(Wal-Mart, 2004, p.
-5, emphasis added)
+Sincerely, Rob Walton (Wal-Mart Annual Report, 2004: 5, emphasis ours).

-Not only is the spirit alive, it is 'a vital part of the Wal-Mart culture.'
+Not only is the spirit alive, it is "a vital part of the Wal-Mart culture."
 We assert that their dead leader has become a specter invoked by the storytelling practices of contemporary Wal-Mart executives.
-Corporate narratives disguised as stories are being used by Wal-Mart to fabricate and orchestrate the ghostly presence of Sam Walton.
-Storytelling and narrative are among the domains of (critical) discourse, along with trope and metaphor (Oswick, 2001).
-'Mr. Sam' is invoked as a specter in a strategic storying way, in order to derive a special sensemaking currency (Barry & Elmes, 1997; Boje, 1991; Boje, Driver, & Cai, 2005).
+Corporate narratives disguised as stories are being used by Wal-